SUCCESS FAILURE & MOTIVATION

 You have to keep pushing yourself otherwise your driving force stops and you fall into a state of inertia.

-Is this not the way that most people operate in our society?
+Is this not the way that many people operate in our society?

 Advertising campaigns for safe driving, for example, tend to focus on the terrible things that happen to people who drive recklessly.
 They show pictures of accidents and of guilty drivers losing their licenses and being sent to prison.